Welcome to today's edition of the Rush 24-7 podcast.

 In dueling press releases, House Republicans emphasized the magnitude of cuts they won in the six-month spending bill after marathon negotiations, while the Senate Democrats emphasized cuts that they were able to avoid or diminish.

-Hal Rogers, uh appropriations committee chairman, Republican Kentucky said in a statement, never before has any Congress made dramatic cuts such as those that are in this final legislation, the near 40 billion dollar reduction in non-defense spending, nearly five times larger than any other cut in history.
+Hal Rogers, Appropriations Committee Chairman, Republican Kentucky, said in a statement, never before has any Congress made dramatic cuts such as those that are in this final legislation.

 It's the result of this new Republican majority's commitment to bring about real change in the way Washington spends the people's money.

-Senator Daniel in no way, a Democrat from Hawaii, Senate Appropriations Committee said in his release, some of the cuts would be especially painful.
+Senator Daniel Inno Way, a Democrat from Hawaii Senate Appropriations Committee, said in his release, some of the cuts would be especially painful.

 This is a crock.

-Nobody's gonna miss this.
+Nobody's going to miss this.

-But it said the bill preserves critical programs targeted by the original House passed spending bill, including Head Start, Pell Grants, Scientific and Medical Research Programs.
+But it said the bill preserves critical programs targeted by the original House passed spending bill, including Head Start, Pell Grants, scientific and medical research programs.

 Those were all maintained.

-The House will have to waive a rule that a bill be on view for three calendar days or find a technical way around it.
+To hold a vote on H.R.
+1473 on Wednesday as planned, the House will have to waive a rule that a bill be on view for three calendar days or find a technical way around it.

 In total, the bill sets final 2011 spending levels at $1.049 trillion.

-That's uh $78.5 billion decrease from Obama's 2011 budget request, $39.9 billion decrease from the 2010 spending bills.
+That's a $78.5 billion decrease from Obama's 2011 budget request, $39.9 billion decrease from the 2010 spending bills.

 Republicans had sought $61 billion cut in spending, but negotiations scaled those demands back.